kfjahnke/envutil/README.md

 of the one 'below' it.
 OIIO can use this strategy (look for mip-mapping), and it's advantage is that pickup kernels can remain relatively small, because there are fewer pixels to form a sum over to avoid aliasing.
-Other rendering schemes in envutil do not currently use image pyramids;
+The rendering schemes in envutil do not currently use image pyramids;
 twining deals with the aliasing problem by picking adequately large kernels directly on the first-stage signal.
 It would be feasible, though, to add pyramid schemes.
 One problem with image pyramids is the fact that